bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-You can select from several video sources and change the video settings such as playback speed, light mode, loop and more.
+<p>You can select from several video sources and change the video settings such as playback speed, light mode, loop and more.
 If you would like to know more about the react player.
 I recommend experimenting with these settings and consulting the projects.
-Get help documentation in this video.
-In section 16 you learned how to install and use the react player package and change common settings for the react player
+Get help documentation in this video.</p>
+<p>In section 16 you learned how to install and use the react player package and change common settings for the react player.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 17 of module 3 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>17.
 Solution: Song selection</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Here's the completed App.js file:
+Here's the completed App.js file:</p>

 ```
 1.	import React from "react";